 At Van Heusen, we believe that clothes make the man.
-We are the number-one selling business shirt brand in the world, Van Heusen has been associated with stylish, affordable and high quality shirts since the introduction of the revolutionary patented soft-folding collar in 1921.
+We are the number-one selling business shirt brand in department stores across Australia and Van Heusen has been associated with stylish, high quality shirts since the introduction of the revolutionary patented soft-folding collar in 1921.

-The Van Heusen story began in 1881 in Pottsville, Pennsylvania, where Moses Phillips & son Isaac began selling shirts, hand-sewn by Moses' wife Endel and their daughters, to the local coal miners.
-Quickly achieving success, Moses expanded the operation to New York City.
+The Van Heusen story began in 1881 in Pottsville, Pennsylvania.
+Moses Phillips & son Isaac began selling shirts which were hand-sewn by Moses' wife Endel and their daughters, to the local coal miners.
+Quickly successful, Moses expanded the operation to New York City.

 Almost 30 years on, in 1919, Dutch immigrant John Manning van Heusen was granted a patent for a new process he created that fused cloth on a curve, creating a comfortable soft-folding collar that retained the stiff-collar look of the era.

-In 1976, Gazal Corporation Limited acquired the license from PVH Corp. to manufacture and manage the Van Heusen brand in Australia.
-In 2014, following a long and successful relationship, the PVH Brands Australia Pty Ltd joint venture was formed between Gazal Corporation Limited and PVH Corp. following a long and successful relationship between Gazal – one of the largest ASX-listed apparel suppliers in Australasia – and PVH Corp., one of the world’s largest apparel companies.
-The partnership leverages PVH Corp.’s global strength in the apparel industry, and Gazal’s expertise in the Australasian region.
+In 1976, Gazal Corporation Limited (Gazal) acquired the license from PVH Corporation (PVH) to manufacture and manage the Van Heusen brand in Australia.
+In 2014, following a long and successful relationship, the PVH Brands Australia Pty Ltd joint venture was formed between Gazal and PVH.
+The partnership leverages PVH’s global strength in the apparel industry, and Gazal’s expertise in the Australasian region.

-The Van Heusen brand is now also importantly linked to the international human rights movement and all factories manufacturing any of our products must comply with a strict code of audited conditions.
+The Van Heusen brand is not only fashionable, but operates ethically too.
+Linked to the international human rights movement, all factories manufacturing any of our products must comply with a strict code of audited conditions.
 These encompass amongst other issues, minimum wages, hours of work, freedom of association, non-discrimination, no forced or child labour, health and safety standards plus environmental conditions.
 So you look good and feel good too.